 Furthermore, they play a part in protecting the environment, thereby sustainably improving people’s living conditions.
 As such, our power plants set benchmarks in terms of energy policy and social sustainability within a region and are therefore a prime example of the vertical integration of infrastructure projects.

-In our view Solutions investing is a methodology for driving change through investments.
+In our view Impact Investing is a methodology for driving change through investments.

 Let there be Light

 Poorly lit villages.
 In the handful of buildings where there is light, loud diesel generators can be heard, generating a small amount of electricity at great expense, be it to run the neon lights in a cookshop, the fridge in a food retail store or a solitary light bulb in a residential building.
 The impact of a latent shortage of electricity is a typical scenario in many parts of Asia, in particular in the more rural regions.

 Change and prospects thanks to energy

 Our power plants induce fundamental change in this respect, allowing thousands of households to benefit from progress, creating prospects and prosperity, and protecting the air, water and natural resources.
 Light is thus, proverbially speaking, brought to a region that had previously not enjoyed the benefits of a reliable and affordable electricity supply.